 As such, modeling techniques that allow brands and marketers to fill gaps in the customer journey, using privacy-safe techniques like aggregation will become the new normal, because with more privacy and less data a greater premium on being smarter with the data that is available will be extremely valuable.

 Finally, with more people online than ever before and it’s set to increase, automation has never been more important.

-The only way this can be done is for the big platforms to continue their investment in automation.
-Google's data shows that automation remains the best way to unlock growth, by analysing millions of signals to help customers show the right message to the right people in the moments that matter.
+As a result, investment in automation is critical as this remains the best way to unlock growth, by analysing millions of signals to help show the right message to the right people in the moments that matter.